IBM/secure-and-personalize-your-app-using-appid/README.md

 #### 2.1 Create Discovery Service

-You can create the service by either using the IBM Cloud console or the IBM Cloud CLI.
+You can create the service by either using the IBM Cloud console(Section 2.11) or the IBM Cloud CLI(Section 2.12).

-**Using IBM Cloud Console**
+##### 2.11 Create from the IBM Cloud Console

 Login to [IBM Cloud](https://cloud.ibm.com) .